Engineering Hierarchical Symmetries: Applications

-To exhibit this topological \HS ladder, we prepare the initial state as the product state in the real-space Fock basis to fully cover the edge of the 2D lattice; on each edge site the same internal degree of freedom $(\downarrow,1)$ is occupied, i.e., $\left|\psi_0\right\rangle {=} \prod_{\vec{r}\in \text{edge}} {c}^{\dagger}_{\downarrow,1}(\vec{r})\left|0\right\rangle$.
-Since this initial state has a large overlap with the localized edge state of $Q^{(0)}$, the initial configuration remains almost unchanged at the early evolution times, as shown by the real-space density $n(\vec{r})$ at time $\ell T=2$ in Fig.~\ref{fig:6}a.
-The persistence of the edge density can be more pronounced if we initialize the system in one of the localized eigenstates of $Q^{(0)}$, cf. \ref{sec:HOTI}.
+To exhibit this topological \HS ladder, we prepare an initial product state in the real-space Fock basis that fully covers the edge of the 2D lattice; on each edge site, the same internal degree of freedom $(\downarrow,1)$ is occupied, i.e., $\left|\psi_0\right\rangle {=} \prod_{\vec{r}\in \text{edge}} {c}^{\dagger}_{\downarrow,1}(\vec{r})\left|0\right\rangle$.
+Since this initial state has a large overlap with the localized edge state of $Q^{(0)}$, the initial configuration remains almost unchanged at the early evolution times, as shown by the real-space density $n(\vec{r})$ at time $\ell T=2$ in Fig.~\ref{fig:6}(a).
+The persistence of the edge density can be more pronounced if we initialize the system in one of the localized eigenstates of $Q^{(0)}$, cf. Appendix~\ref{sec:HOTI}.

-At later times, the system starts delocalizing into the bulk but the occupation around the corners persists, cf.~Fig.~\ref{fig:6}b, due to the surviving inversion symmetry in $Q^{(1)}$, which is required for the HOTI [in our model, the zero-energy corner state occupies only two of the four corners].
-We also depict the density at the corner (red line) and the edge (blue line) in panel Fig.~\ref{fig:6}c; clearly, the corner density has larger support especially at long times (dashed lines).
+At later times, the system starts delocalizing into the bulk, but the occupation around the corners persists, cf.~Fig.~\ref{fig:6}(b), due to the surviving inversion symmetry in $Q^{(1)}$, which is required for the HOTI (in our model, the zero-energy corner state occupies only two of the four corners).
+We also depict the density at the corner (red line) and the edge (blue line) in Fig.~\ref{fig:6}(c); clearly, the corner density has larger support, especially at long times (dashed lines).

-To highlight the importance of using \HS in stabilizing the corner state, we also plot the dynamics (dotted lines) with different Hamiltonians $H_1 {=}\Delta_1 \tau_x(\sigma_x+\sigma_y)$, $H_1' {=} \Delta_1\tau_0\sigma_z$, such that the first order IFE correction explicitly breaks all symmetries at once.
-As shown in panel Fig.~\ref{fig:6}c, in this case, the support on the corner state (dotted orange) stabilizes at twice a smaller value compared to the \HS case~\footnote{Note that, since the system is non-interacting, heating to infinite temperature does not occur even at infinite times.}.
+To highlight the importance of using \HS in stabilizing the corner state, we also plot the dynamics (dotted lines) with different Hamiltonians $H_1 {=}\Delta_1 \tau_x(\sigma_x+\sigma_y)$, $H_1' {=} \Delta_1\tau_0\sigma_z$, such that the first-order IFE correction explicitly breaks all symmetries at once.
+As shown in Fig.~\ref{fig:6}(c), in this case, the support on the corner state (dotted orange) stabilizes at twice the smaller value compared to the \HS case~\footnote{Note that, since the system is non-interacting, heating to infinite temperature does not occur even at infinite times.}.
 By contrast, the edge density (light blue) remains approximately unchanged at long times.